LeonardoAcquaroli/raisins_and_mushrooms/presentation.md

 <img src="presentation_files/figure-html/unnamed-chunk-15-1.png" style="display: block; margin: auto;" />

-#### These observations clearly have a very large "Perimeter", however they do not appear to be completely wrong.<br> We can still try to remove them and see how the performance changes. <br> We now plot the accuracy of our model on the whole dataset
+#### These observations clearly have a very large "Perimeter", however they do not appear to be completely out of this world. <br> We can still try to remove them and see how the performance changes. <br> We now plot the accuracy of our model on the whole dataset

 ```r